Ramsey2022/private-events/README.md

 ## About

-Private-events was created based on The Odin Project's advanced forms project for building a [private-event](https://www.theodinproject.com/lessons/ruby-on-rails-private-events) site like Eventbrite.
+Private-events was created based on The Odin Project's advanced forms project for building a [private-event](https://www.theodinproject.com/lessons/ruby-on-rails-private-events) site like [EventBrite](https://www.eventbrite.com/).
 This project is fairly simple.
 A user can create events, attend many events.
 An event can be attended by many users.
 Events take place at a specific date, time, and location.

 The main focus was Active Record and more complex associations.
 In addition, I learned how to use scopes and foreign keys.
 I also dabbled in Bootstrap for this project, but found vanilla CSS more enjoyable.
 Overall, it was good experience with complexity.